brotatotes/bht-automation/bht gen 3/Luke/Chapter 22/Luke 22 55 bht.md

 # Luke 22:55 Commentary Help Text

 ## BHT:
-A fire was kindled all around in the hall or court, creating a bright and blazing fire for everyone to gather around.
-It is noted that all had taken seats around the fire, with Peter sitting among them, as if he was one of them.
-We can infer that the fire was made due to the coldness of the night, with the intention of providing warmth and preventing Peter from being easily noticed.
+He might have been loitering about, for it being cold in the night time, the servants and officers of the high priest made a fire in the middle of the hall.
+All had taken seats around the fire, kindling it around so that it blazed all over.
+Peter, restless during the night hours, sat down among them, as if he was one of them, all gathered together, sitting by the fire that had been set in full blaze.

 ## Choicest Commentary Quotes:
 ### Marvin Vincent: